EldridgeMisnomer/NGen/README.md

 ```

-In the above, both the list in 'gen' and the proxy referring to 'gen' in 'gen2 have an output chance of 50 percent - this means that only 50% of the times 'gen2' is run will the proxy access 'gen' for Output, and only 50% of those times will 'gen' actually provide any Output, in other words, Ouptut will only be provided 25% of the time.
+In the above, both the list in 'gen' and the Proxy referring to 'gen' in 'gen2 have an output chance of 50 percent - this means that only 50% of the times 'gen2' is run will the Proxy access 'gen' for Output, and only 50% of those times will 'gen' actually provide any Output, in other words, Ouptut will only be provided 25% of the time.

 ### Once Setting

-The Once Setting is a Simple Setting which applies only to Proxies and can allow it to always output the same text.
+The Once Setting is a Simple setting which applies only to Proxies and can allow it to always output the same text.

+The [Temp Setting](#temp-setting) also affects how Once functions.

 The normal use for a Proxy is to place the Output from one Generator inside another, thus allowing more complex constructions.
 Generally the same effect can be achieved using Nested Lists, but Proxies tend to be easier to read and can also be reused in more than one other Generator.